torusresearch/customauth-swift-sdk/README.md

 ## Introduction

 This repo allows iOS applications to retrieve keys stored on the Torus Network directly.
 The attestation layer for the Torus Network is generalizable, below is an example of how to access keys via the SDK via Google.
+You can read more about interactions with the Torus Network [here](https://medium.com/toruslabs/key-assignments-resolution-and-retrieval-afb984500612).

 ## Features

 - All API's return Promises (mxcl/PromiseKit).
 You can import "yannickl/AwaitKit" to convert APIs to async/await format.

+## Usage
-## Installation
+### 1. Installation

-### Swift package manager
+#### Swift package manager
 In project settings, add the Github URL as a swift package dependency.
 ```swift
 import PackageDescription